-- 1. Update the accessory apartment ordinance to eliminate barriers. - 2.
-Continue to require deed restricted housing, and track City progress. - 3.
-Track spending of the affordable housing fund and emphasize workforce housing. - Continue to waive building permit fees for qualifying projects or portions of projects.
+- 1. Update the accessory apartment ordinance to eliminate barriers. - Continue to require deed restricted housing aimed at the 50% AMI and below category, and track City progress. - 3.
+Track spending of the affordable housing fund and emphasize workforce housing. - Study the pros and cons of waiving building permit fees for qualifying projects or portions of projects.
 Track additional units produced. - 5.
-Consider areas for mixed use housing and mixed housing types, especially adjacent to the downtown and in emerging centers.
+Consider areas for mixed use housing and

-- 6. Create a mixed housing types cluster subdivision ordinance. - Consider an update study of the fee-in-lieu program to assure that fees are reasonably commensurate with actual construction costs.
+- mixed housing types, especially adjacent to the downtown and in emerging centers. - Create a mixed housing types cluster subdivision ordinance. - 7.
+Consider an update study of the fee-in-lieu program to assure that fees are reasonably commensurate with actual construction costs.